Rubik's Cube: Permutations

-which is about 43 quintillion.
+or about 43 quintillion.
 To put this into perspective, if one had one standard-sized Rubik's Cube for each permutation, one could cover the Earth's surface 275 times, or stack them in a tower 261 light-years high.

 The preceding figure is limited to permutations that can be reached solely by turning the sides of the cube.
-If one considers permutations reached through disassembly of the cube, the number becomes twelve times larger:
+If the permutations reached through disassembly of the cube are considered, the number becomes twelve times larger: